julienherrero/awesome-list/README.md

 ## Shell

 - [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at: https://gitlab.com/89luca89/distrobox
+- [charlax/engineering-management](https://github.com/charlax/engineering-management) - A collection of inspiring resources related to engineering management and tech leadership
 - [thenishchalraj/Android-MVVM-Boilerplate-Creater](https://github.com/thenishchalraj/Android-MVVM-Boilerplate-Creater) - A script that automates the tedious task of creating basic android files with the packages and imports for MVVM architecture.
 - [thibmaek/awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources
 - [wfxr/forgit](https://github.com/wfxr/forgit) - :zzz: A utility tool powered by fzf for using git interactively.